 Please read: Be Rich, Not Famous: The Joy Of Being A Nobody

 2) Keep building passive income.
 In order to keep the desire for more fame and fortune at bay, it’s important I continue to save and invest regularly in passive income investments.
-The more passive income I can generate, the less desire I’ll have to pimp out Financial Samurai and sell things like credit cards on my site for more money.
-Credit cards have the highest interest rates and get people in trouble.
-Yet, they often pay the most affiliate dollars, which is why you see them on so many sites.
+The more passive income I can generate, the less desire I’ll have to pimp out Financial Samurai and sell things I don’t believe in for more money.

 3) Develop outside outlets.
 We are home all the time due to both of us being stay at home parents.
 As a result, life can get a little suffocating after a while.
 It’s important that both my wife and I find regular social outlets outside of the house to keep our sanity.

 For me, it’s playing tennis and softball.
 I might even find some part-time consulting work outside the house twice a week.
 For her, it’s dance and arts and crafts.
 As an extrovert, it’s much easier for me to make friends compared to my wife, who is an introvert.
 But as an extrovert, staying at home all day is harder on me than it is on her.